-Drinking-water systems that supplied two areas of housing at Camp Lejeune were contaminated with industrial chemicals from at least 1957 to 1985.
+Drinking-water systems that supplied two areas of housing at Camp Lejeune were contaminated with industrial chemicals from at least 1953 to 1985.
 The contaminated wells were shut down in February 1985.
-The chemicals primarily were:

 The duration and intensity of the exposure at Camp Lejeune are unknown.
 The geographic extent of contamination by specific chemicals also is unknown.